openvcloud/0-templates/templates/account/README.md

 ## Actions

 - `install`: creates an account or gets an existent account.
-- `uninstall`: delete an account.
-All VDCs (Virtual Data Centers) related to this account will be destroyed and uninstall should not be called on those VDC services when uninstalling an account.
+- `uninstall`: delete an account and trigger uninstall on all VDCs (Virtual Data Centers) linked to this account.
 - `user_add`: adds a user to the account or updates access rights.
-In order to add a user, corresponding [`vdcuser`](#vdc-user) service should be installed.
+In order to add/delete/update a user, corresponding [`vdcuser`](#vdc-user) service should be installed.
 - `user_delete`: deletes a user from the account.
 - `update`: updates the account attributes: